colts70/The-Sematic-Stack/README.md

 Its a structural upgrade to the internet's discovery layer.

 It is a missing internet layer.

+HESS doesn't claim to be "The Absolute Truth" (which is impossible on the internet).
+It claims to be "The Declared Intent."

+If someone tries to lie, the AI doesn't just "believe" them—it sees a conflict and moves to Arbitration.

+But for the 99% of legitimate businesses, there is no conflict.
+You are the only one claiming your identity with 5 anchors, so you become the De Facto Truth for AI models.

 HESS / DFH declares semantic intent and provenance — not truth — at the first machine-resolvable hop, before crawling, retrieval, or inference begins.